 Practica, internships and other field placements are made only in cooperation with participating school districts and agencies.
-The school districts and agencies that work in cooperation with the College of Education reserve the right to request additional information and/or preparation from candidates, as determined by their established policies and practices.
+The school districts and agencies that work in cooperation with the School of Education reserve the right to request additional information and/or preparation from candidates, as determined by their established policies and practices.
 Cooperating districts and agencies also determine the number of available spaces and placements for candidates.
 Placements may become competitive if the number of applicants exceeds the number of spaces.
 Districts and agencies also reserve the right to refuse or terminate placements when candidates do not meet an acceptable standard of performance.
 Thus, while the university makes every effort to find appropriate field placements for candidates, admittance to a degree/certificate/endorsement program does not guarantee acceptance by cooperating school districts or agencies.
 Unacceptable academic performance, an unprofessional attitude, unsatisfactory field reports, violation of professional ethics or other factors may result in removal from the field placement.

 Candidates who have taken all or part of an approved program at another university must take at least 9 credits of approved education courses at the University of Alaska prior to being admitted to an advanced practicum or internship.